A person stuck in an unpleasant marriage faces only two options: stay married and miserable, or get divorced and become happy.

-Conducted by a team of leading family scholars headed by University of Chicago sociologist Linda Waite, the study analyzed the relationships between marriage, divorce and happiness.
+The study was conducted by a team of leading family scholars headed by University of Chicago sociologist Linda Waite.
+It analyzed the relationships between marriage, divorce and happiness.
 The research team used data collected by the National Survey of Family and Households that had interviewed 5,232 married adults in the late 1980s.
 Total reported unhappy marriages: 645.
 Five years later, 167 had divorced or separated, and 478 had remained married.

 The research shows that unhappily married adults who had divorced were no happier than those who had stayed married.
 The 13 measures of well being include self-esteem, personal mastery, depression, purpose in life and alcohol drinks per day.

 “Divorce leads to many ills.
 [These include] poverty, depression, poor health and a greater likelihood of suicide,” said Bridget Maher, a policy analyst on marriage and family at the Family Research Council.
 “Divorced men have higher rates of mental illness and death due to accidents and suicide than married men.
 Also, divorced fathers who do not live with their children are more likely to engage in behaviors that compromise their health.
 A study of children’s home environments found that divorced mothers are less able to provide the same level of emotional support to their children than married mothers.”

 The research also shows that the unhappiest marriages had encountered the most dramatic turnarounds when spouses addressed problems together, individual partners found ways to improve their own lives, or time simply passed.
 In each situation, commitment served as the underlying foundation for a lasting and often happy marriage.